VA Educational Benefits and the Yellow Ribbon Program

 This bill provides up to 36 months of education benefits to eligible veterans.
 Generally, benefits are payable for 15 years following your release from active duty.
-The Post-9/11 GI bill is for individuals with at least 90 days of aggregate service on or after Sept.
+This benefit is for individuals with at least 90 days of aggregate service on or after Sept.
 11, 2001 as well as those discharged with a service-connected disability after 30 days.

 This bill covers the following:

 - Your full tuition and fees directly to the school for all public school in-state students.
 At the University of Mary tuition and fees are capped at the national maximum rate.

 - Your Monthly Housing Allowance (MHA) is generally the same as the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
 Your MHA is based on the ZIP code for your school.

 - An annual books and supplies stipend–paid to the student–up to $1,000, which is paid proportionately based on the number of credits taken each semester.

 - The University of Mary is a Yellow Ribbon School which provides veterans who are eligible additional funds for tuition and fees.
 The Yellow Ribbon program is only applicable to servicemembers who qualify for the 100% benefit level and are not on active duty.

 You may begin your application for Chapter 33 via the VA by using the button below: